 Gilbert, meanwhile, argued that there was a general fear of perceiving the Navy as rife with homosexuality.
 He believed that fear of being painted as a homosexual institution motivated officers to be overzealous in punishments when they were forced to confront them in court.
 He argued that 'while it is difficult to determine whether or not the fear of sodomy was more acute in this period than in earlier times, there is certainly evidence to suggest that the phobic reaction to it reached a highwater mark during the eighteenth century' and that this is the cause of the harsh punishments meted out to all who were convicted.
 Stark agrees with Gilbert: 'Englishmen, unlike other European men, did not approve of any show of affection between men,' because 'a male homosexual was a threat to the very concept of maleness.
 He undermined the comforting belief that men, by their very nature, were profound, virile, strong, and direct.
 A homosexual was stereotyped as effeminate; he, like a woman, was superficial, perverse, weak, and devious.'

 In short, Rodger believes that homosexuality was so inconsequential that it barely registered in the minds of officers.
-Gilbert, on the other hand, thought that officers feared a perception by the general public of the Royal Navy as an inherently homosexual institution.
+Gilbert and Stark, on the other hand, thought that officers feared a perception by the general public of the Royal Navy as an inherently homosexual institution.

 Christopher Hawkins wrote that sailors could curse as much as they please, provided they did not use one particular word: 'bo-g-r.'
 Hawkins' anecdote supports Gilbert's argument that homosexuality was widely feared in the Navy, but is the only reference I've come across yet that even implies homosexuality throughout the course of the Sailors' Memoirs Project.
-Such an obvious absence from even sensationalized works, like Hannah Snell's memoir, supports Roger's perspective.
+Such an obvious absence from even sensationalized works, like Hannah Snell's memoir, supports Rodger's perspective.

 Both Gilbert and Rodger agree that homosexual acts were treated as a crime that carried an unusually harsh punishment, and for this reason was sometimes overlooked.
 This makes the task of exhuming the prevalence of, and attitudes toward homosexuality exceedingly difficult and sometimes, in the words of Gilbert, 'impossible.'